Overview

 Creating a monitor

-Navigate to Monitors in the sidebar and click New Monitor.
-The creation wizard walks you through each step:- Job selection — select the repository, workflow, job, and optionally a specific step to watch
+Go to Monitors in the sidebar and click New Monitor.
+The wizard has four steps:- Pick the repository, workflow, job, and optionally a step to watch

-- Set alert condition — choose to alert after a single event or consecutive events, select which conclusions to match, set severity and cooldown, and optionally add log pattern filters or enable VM retention
+- Set the alert condition: single event or consecutive events, which conclusions to match, severity, cooldown, and optional log pattern filters or VM retention

 Job selection

-Choose what the monitor watches using any combination of:- Repository — the repository to watch
+Pick what the monitor watches:- Repository - which repo to watch

-- Step name — narrow the monitor to a specific step within a job
+- Step name - watch a specific step within a job

-- Branch — only alert on events from these branches
+- Branch - only alert on events from certain branches

-- Exclude branch — never alert on events from these branches (e.g., staging or dependabot branches)
+- Exclude branch - skip events from specific branches (e.g., staging or dependabot)

 | Pattern | Matches |